 - 1. Remove the excess sawdust from the blade wheel housings and sawdust chute every blade change. - 2.
 Remove all sawdust and debris from around the velocity fuse valves every 8 hours of operation.
-The valves are located at the bottom of the log loader cylinders. - 3.
-Remove sawdust buildup as necessary from the battery box lid and top rail cover.
+The valves are located at the bottom of the log loader cylinders.
 Remove sawdust buildup from the track rail cover.